google/zx/docs/markdown.md

-# Markdown
+# Markdown Scripts

-Imagine a script with code blocks, comments, schemas, illustrations, etc. Markdown is right for this purpose.
+Imagine a script with code blocks, formatted comments, schemas, illustrations, etc. [Markdown](https://en.wikipedia.org/wiki/Markdown) is right for this purpose.
-Combine `ts`, `js`, `bash` sections to produce a single script.
+Combine `ts`, `js`, `bash` sections to produce a single zx scenario.
 For example:

 ````text
 # Some script